Susana465/camkii_thesis/40-results.md

 ![alt text](40-results-figures\WT\subsets_nmdar-t268p.png){#fig-subsets_nmdar-t268p fig-pos='H' fig-scap="CaMKII T286 phosphorylated and bound to CaM"}

-### CaMKII phosphorylation at T286 is not more likely when CaM is present
+### NMDAR binding is the primary driver of T286 phosphorylation
 As explained in @sec-cam-binding-and-t286-p, we use a 'conformational selection' approach to modelling CaMKII activation, where CaMKII can exist in both open and closed states independently, and CaM selectively binds to and stabilizes the open conformation, without _inducing_ a conformational change.
 In order to understand how CaM is interacting with CaMKII T286 phosphorylation, we look at @fig-subsets-of-camkii-t286p-cam-binding.
 Here we can see that among all CaMKII subunits phosphorylated at T286, approximately half (23 molecules) are also bound to CaM, represented by the peach-coloured trace _"camkii_cam_ca4_t286p1"_, while the remaining half (22 molecules) are unbound from CaM (brown-coloured trace: _"camkii_cam_unbound_open_t286p1"_).

 This indicates that, although CaM binding co-occurs with T286 phosphorylation, T286 is not necessarily more likely when subunits are bound to CaM.
 In fact, subunits that are both CaM-bound and T286-phosphorylated emerge more slowly during the simulation [@fig-subsets-of-camkii-t286p-cam-binding], suggesting that CaM binding is not the main event leading to the increase of initial CaMKII T286 phosphorylation, but as we will see next, NMDAR binding is (by keeping CaMKII subunits in their open conformation and allowing subsequent T286 autophosphorylation).